Kaltura Instructor Guide

 • Although there is no limit on the number of questions you can ask per video, we recommend that you place your final question close to the end.
 Placing the final question near the end helps keep students engaged.

-• To avoid technical issues, we also recommend that you do not use video quizzes in classes with more than 50 students and that you keep your video quizzes under 20 minutes.
-A large number of students or a lengthier video can introduce stability issues.
+• To avoid technical issues, we also recommend that you keep your video quizzes under 20 minutes.
+A lengthier video with quiz questions can introduce stability issues.

 Add captions to videos using Kaltura

-You will first need to request automated captioning for your Kaltura video, then you will be able to edit what is automatically generated by this request.
+You will first need to request automated captioning for your Kaltura video, then you will be able to edit the captions and transcript that are automatically generated by this request.

 1. Log in to your Canvas course and click My Media in the Course Navigation.